 The Dublin Branch is also a direct member of the Irish clearing system (for both paper and electronic) and a direct participant in EBA for Pan-European clearing.
 The Branch also provides full cash management services to a wide range of clients.
 It also hosts a number of Group subsidiaries servicing the BNP Paribas network in respect of Global Trade Solutions, Captive Insurance and Re-Insurance activities.

-In addition to its Corporate and Institutional Banking business, BNP Paribas Dublin is a leading provider of custody and administration services to the European funds management industry, via BNP Paribas Securities Services Dublin Branch and BNP Paribas Fund Services Dublin Limited.
+In addition to its Corporate and Institutional Banking business, BNP Paribas Dublin is a leading provider of custody and administration services to the European funds management industry, via BNP Paribas Securities Services Dublin Branch and BNP Paribas Fund Administration Services (Ireland) Limited.
 Commercial property services are provided by BNP Paribas Real Estate.

 BNP Paribas’ teams are committed to ensuring that the bank contributes every day to the success of everyone who places their trust in us, and to the progress of society as a whole.